MV Omskiy-205

+MV Omskiy-205 (ОМСКИЙ-205) is a Russian Omskiy type general cargo ship launched in 1993 by Krasnoyarsk Shipyard.
+It was damaged while underway during the 2022 Russian invasion of Ukraine, possibly by a Russian mine.

 Description

 Omskiy-205 is a general cargo ship which carries wood and logs.
 It is 113 m long with a beam of 15 m and a draft of 3.3 m.
 The ship has a single deck and four dry cargo holds, each of which are roughly 1100 m2 large.
 It has two German-built diesel engines, each with a 515 kW power output for a maximum speed of 10.5 kn.
 It has a crew of twelve sailors.

 History

 Construction of the ship began in August 1985 under the yard number 255.
 It was completed in 1993 by Krasnoyarsk Shipyard and given the name Skif.
 The ship was renamed to Carat in 1999, Berill in 2005, and finally Omskiy-205 in 2006.
 Over the course of its career, the ship has been owned by the River and Sea Shipping Agency, as well as the Moscow-based companies Marship and VVT Shipping.